aniruddhsingh23/web-notes/README.md

 In the server directory create a .env file and add the PORT, MANGODB, NODE_ENV and JWT_SECRET KEY into it.

-To run the server execute "npm start" in server first.

-to run the client execute "npm start" in client.
+To run the server and client execute "npm start" in client.